iamtitouche/DeepRL/DQN/DQN/README.md

 The policy refers to a strategy or a mapping from states of the environment to actions to be taken when in those states.
 More formally, a policy, denoted by $\pi$, is a function associating an action to a state.

 In the Deep Q-Network (DQN) algorithm, the policy is implicitly defined through a Q-function wich gives its name the algorithm.
-This Q-function evaluates the expected cumulative reward of taking action $a$ in state $s$ and following the optimal policy thereafter.
+This Q-function evaluates the expected cumulative discounted reward of taking action $a$ in state $s$ and following the optimal policy thereafter.
 Instead of directly mapping states to actions, DQN uses this Q-function to decide which action to take.

 $$
 Q(s_t) = \left(Q(s_t, a)\right)_{a \in \mathcal{A}} = \left(\mathbb{E}\left[\sum_{k=0}^{\infty} \gamma^k r_{k+t} \mid s_t, a_t = a\right]\right)_{a \in \mathcal{A}}
 $$

-Here $\gamma$ is the discount factor and $r_k$ is the reward returned by the environnement after choosing the action $a_k$.
+Here $\gamma \in [0, 1]$ is the discount factor and $r_k$ is the reward provided by the environnement after taking the action $a_k$.

+The discount factor determines the importance of future rewards.
+A higher $\gamma$ indicates that future rewards are valued more, while a lower $\gamma$ places more emphasis on immediate rewards.

 For a given state $s$, the Q-function returns a vector of values, where each component of the vector corresponds to a specific action $a$ from the set of possible actions $\mathcal{A}$.
 The action chosen by the policy is typically the one with the highest Q-value :